Signed in as:

 filler@godaddy.com

 Management routinely conveys previously material non-public information to the market during earnings calls, and these disclosures move stock prices.
 Although communication in this setting is inherently multi-modal, market participants overwhelmingly focus on the words spoken, treating transcripts as sufficient representations of managerial intent and conviction.
 This paper demonstrates that the voice itself carries a distinct and economically meaningful information channel.
-Using seven paralinguistic acoustic features extracted from CEO speech during the Q&A segments of earnings calls, we show that vocal delivery encodes managerial confidence, stress, and uncertainty in ways that are orthogonal to textual content.
+Using paralinguistic acoustic features extracted from CEO speech during the Q&A segments of earnings calls, we show that vocal delivery encodes managerial confidence, stress, and uncertainty in ways that are orthogonal to textual content.
 Employing an event-study framework, we find that these acoustic signals predict short- and medium-horizon excess returns, indicating that markets do not fully incorporate the information conveyed by voice at the time of disclosure.
 The results establish the voice channel as a material, under-recognized component of corporate communication and a source of alpha for systematic investors, independent of language-based analysis

-Copyright © 2025 Speech Craft Analytics Inc. - All Rights Reserved.
+Copyright © 2026 Speech Craft Analytics Inc. - All Rights Reserved.